homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 I was recognized by Texas Guinan, led to the middle of the floor and introduced to Mrs. Madison.
 “And,” said the latter, “I want you to shake hands with my partner, whom I have nicknamed the Georgia Clinging Vine.”

 Without thinking, Stribling loosened his hold with his right arm to shake hands with me and Miss Guinan at the same time grabbed his left and jerked it away.
-Mrs. Madison was free and I whirled her away to the strains of ‘‘Nervous Breakdown.”
+Mrs. Madison was free and I whirled her away to the strains of “Nervous Breakdown.”
 Paul Whiteman[^1] was leading the orchestra.

 “Well, Mrs. Madison,” I said, “you look kind of peaked.
 You look like you was suffering from the grip.”